kaimitai/FaxIScripts/readme.md

 Special thanks to the following contributors and fellow digital archaeologists:

 [ChipX86/Christian Hammond](http://chipx86.com/) - For entirely mapping out the IScript language in his [Faxanadu disassembly](https://chipx86.com/faxanadu/) - and for coining the term IScript (Interaction Script) itself.
-This project would not have existed without it.
+This project would not have existed without his resources.